VladPush/bol-mancala/README.md

 ### Test

-Use command `mvn test` to start tests.
+Use command `mvn test` to start unit tests.

+Use command `mvn verify` to start unit + integration tests.

 <details>
 <summary> About Mancala game</summary>